tohagan/stlive/README.md

 ## Known Issues

 - Navigating back to the start page and then re-selecting the Live Update link often fails to restart the Live Update client.  **Workaround**: Stop and restart the mobile app or redeploy it using `stlive run`.

-- `stlive run` always recompiles the app and installs on one device.
-I'm looking at adding an `stlive install` command that will reinstall and run the app for ALL attached devices.
+- Refer to the [Issues List](https://github.com/tohagan/stlive/issues/) for more info.

 ### Acknowledgements